Wire Resistance Calculator

 The wire resistance calculator also has a field for conductance, which is the inverse of resistance.

 Don't worry.
 These concepts will become clear once you understand their formulas.
+Be also sure to check the intrinsic carrier concentration calculator, where you can find the carrier concentration in the semiconductors.

 🙋 With this tool, you can calculate the resistance of a copper wire or any other material.
 Our wire resistance calculator lets you select different wire materials with their corresponding resistivity.
 Feel free to experiment with it!